DNS History: Exploring Your Domains Past by Inspecting DNS Trails

 Tracking DNS Changes with DNS Spy: A Real-Time Monitoring Tool

-DNS Spy is a premier DNS monitoring solution that offers users powerful tools for tracking and managing DNS changes in real time.
+DNS Spy is a DNS monitoring solution that offers users powerful tools for tracking and managing DNS changes in real time.
 The platform comes equipped with several useful features, such as:

 - Automated Detection of DNS Changes: Seamlessly detects and tracks changes in DNS entries, ensuring that all modifications are promptly observed.